devlato/compiled-coffee/README.md

 # Status

 Right now you can write typed classes and untyped (but compiled) mocha tests without any headache.
-Compiler auto-recompiles the code after file change.
+Compiler auto-recompiles the code after a file change.

+Requires node --harmony (>=0.11) for the yield support.

 In the definition file you can type following: